InEngine-NET/InEngine.NET/docs-src/scheduling.md

 ## Scheduling a Command

-A job schedule is created by adding a class to your plugin assembly that implements the **InEngine.Core.ICommandSchedule** interface.
+A job schedule is created by adding a class to a plugin assembly that extends the **InEngine.Core.AbstractPlugin** class.

 This is a simple example: